-Getting hand knotted area rug means bringing in a classic and energized feeling into the home.
-It is like breathing life into a space. hand knotted rugs are the 'cream of the crop' when we talk about carpets and rugs.
+Getting hand made knotted area rug means bringing in a classic and energized feeling into the home.
+It is like breathing life into a space.
+These rugs are the 'cream of the crop' when we talk about carpets and rugs.
 The exquisite beauty, fine craftsmanship, and impeccable durability make hand knotted area rug the masterpieces that every home deserves.

 The knots and their types vary depending on the region of origin of the rug.
 It has taken generations to pass down the precious secrets of weaving hand-knotted rug.
-Hand knotted area rugs can sometimes be referred to as 'flat weaves' owing to the flat texture.
+Area rugs can sometimes be referred to as 'flat weaves' owing to the flat texture.
 The design of these rugs is reversible, where the front and the back look identical.
-Hand-knotted rug has no piles because the entire structure is knit on the foundation, then shaved down.
+These rugs has no piles because the entire structure is knit on the foundation, then shaved down.

 Shakespeare has said that a thing of beauty is a joy forever.
-If anything proves this statement right, it is a hand-knotted area rug shining in your room and complementing the space. hand knotted rugs are fine art that takes hard-earned craftsmanship and painstaking labor.
+If anything proves this statement right, it is a rug shining in your room and complementing the space.
+Hand knotted design are fine art that takes hard-earned craftsmanship and painstaking labor.
 These rugs can be the family heirloom that you can pass on to future generations.

-Hand-knotted rug are unique works of art.
-A spectacular addition to any home or office, hand-knotted area rugs come with a spectrum of benefits, making them an investment.
+Manufacturing of area rug are unique works of art.
+A spectacular addition to any home or office, area rugs come with a spectrum of benefits, making them an investment.

 One of the pros of having a hand knotted rug is that you get to lay your hands on superior artistry.
 The craftsmanship and the durability are incomparable.
 Artisan toils for months to complete a rug, and this is how each rug comprises a unique story.
 Unlike machine-made rugs, the design is one in a million and will stand the test of time.